 Gov. Nathan Deal promises that an end to tolls on GA 400 is in sight, though that won't be until after Dec.
-1, 2013.
+1, 2013 – yes, next year.

-This will stop collection four years earlier than previously planned, according to a release sent out this morning.
+This will stop collection four years earlier than previously planned, according to a release sent out Thursday morning.

 The state also needs time to plan for physically bringing down the gates and the dramatic restructuring that will be needed in the toll area.